Nicholas-Cheng-De-Fei/Distraction-Dismantlers/README.md

    <img src = "assets\images\App-icon\app logo.png" width="450" height="450">
 </div>

-Distraction dismantlers is a use friendly modile application which aims to help users who has difficulties on focusing on their daily tasks.
+Distraction Dismantlers is a user-friendly Android app designed to help users focus on daily tasks.

-It contains gamificaton features as well as task tracker to ensure you don't miss out on anything important.
-As well as a social media platform to seek others for help.
+It combines gamification, task tracking, and a social media platform for support.

 ## Built With
 ---